mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 instructed the navy to keep a watchful eye on events as they transpire.

-By and large, the worlds of Cadion make up a free- wheeling, laissez-faire society.
+By and large, the worlds of Cadion make up a free-wheeling, laissez-faire society.
 In comparison with other subsectors, there are few authoritarian governments present and most of its worlds have low Law Levels.
 Unlike most of Core, Cadion has the look and feel of